IELTS Writing Vocabulary: What is it?

 Reflects the distribution | Shows or mirrors the arrangement or spread of data across various categories, often visualised in a pie chart. | The pie chart reflects the distribution of votes among political parties in the election. |

-IELTS Writing Task 1 Map Vocabulary
+IELTS Writing Vocabulary for Map

 Maps are among the most asked questions in IELTS writing task 1.
 Sometimes, describing the maps given in task 1 becomes challenging.
 This is where the use of vocabulary comes into play.
 It becomes much easier to describe the directions and pinpoint them accurately.